dstoumbaugh/Android-Project/README.md

 Looking to collaborate on ideas, suggestions, and recommendations since this my first-time using GitHub and working with Android and its operating system.

-Please contact me through GitHub, so I get the experience of utilize this tool, while increasing my knowledge on its capability.
+Please contact me through GitHub, so I get the experience of utilizing this tool, while increasing my knowledge on its capabilities.